Meridian-IE/measure-contract/README.md

 ##### Local Development

-To iterate quickly, the  `anvil` network can be used to locally develop.
-Note that Anvil strictly uses Etheruem addressing and does not include Filecoin Pre-compiles.
+To iterate quickly, the  `anvil` network can be used to develop locally.
+Note that Anvil strictly uses Etheruem addressing and does not include Filecoin pre-compiles.

 First run `anvil` by running:
 ```bash